Satius-Security/Nessus-Scan-Exporter/README.md

 # Nessus Scan Exporter

 The Nessus Scan Exporter is a Python script that allows you to export Nessus scans from the Nessus API, download the scan files, and store them in a designated folder.
-This script can provide an automated solution to keep your scan data up to date and enables integration with other security systems or processes.
+This script can provide an automated solution to export your scan data and enable integration with other security solutions.

 ### Prerequisites